ar-nadeem/WhatsApp-Selenium/README.md

 ![Selenium](https://img.shields.io/badge/-selenium-%43B02A?style=for-the-badge&logo=selenium&logoColor=white)
 ![Google Chrome](https://img.shields.io/badge/Google%20Chrome-4285F4?style=for-the-badge&logo=GoogleChrome&logoColor=white)

-This is a selenium based python framework, that will allow you extract messages from whatsapp, that will be saved in a .CSV file.
-You can latter run data analysis on this or train a model.
+This is a selenium based python framework, that will allow you extract messages from whatsapp, which will be saved in a .CSV file.
+You can later run data analysis on it or train a model.

-The App uses Web.Whatsapp.com to extract messages all in an automated fashion.
+The App uses Web.Whatsapp.com to extract messages in an automated fashion.
 You will be provided with a QR-Code on first run to login.
 After that you can start extracting in Headless mode.
-Data is saved in UserData folder in same directory as your script.
+Browser Data/Session is saved in UserData folder in same directory as your script.

 # How to use ?